-When you purchase RECs (or when we purchase them on your behalf), you are taking ownership of wind energy that's being fed onto the grid.
+When you purchase RECs (or when we purchase them from wind farms on your behalf), you are taking ownership of renewable energy that's being fed onto the grid.
 Once energy reaches the grid, it mixes together with the energy from coal and hydroelectric plants, solar farms, landfill gas, etc.

 Wind farms rely on the revenue from RECs to offer their energy at a price that is competitive against fossil fuels.
 Anybody who says they're using renewable energy - even big companies like Google - are purchasing both physical electrons from the grid and RECs.